 In this month’s tennis tips, coach Marcin Bieniek, founder of instructional Enjoy Tennis Blog, will talk about the pressure of facing a higher-ranked opponent and how to overcome it.
-Marcin is currently looking for new career opportunities, so if you are interested in cooperation, you can contact him via his personal website.

 We face different opponents during every tournament — some of them are right-handed, while others are lefties; there are those who prefer to play from the baseline, while others do what they can to get to the net; some players have lower ranking, while there are also rivals who have accumulated more points than us.

 Tennis is a game of adaptation.
 Playing on clay is different than competing on hard courts, dealing with hot temperature can be less or more demanding than coping with rain, playing against an offensive player can be easy for one player, while others will achieve better results against more defensive styles.
 To become a champion you have to learn how to discover challenges in tennis, prepare for them and use specific skills to leave the court as a winner.
 One circumstance that has impact on the final result is the ranking position.

 The ranking is taken into account when qualifying for tournaments and seeding the best players.
 It is fair to put players in the draw according to their ranking spot, because, theoretically, it provides the opportunity for a final battle between two highest seeded players.
 Most athletes want to compete against lower-ranked players, but it doesn’t mean that it is impossible to beat a rival who has more points than we have.
 To do so, we have to be aware of some traps that occur before and during the match, as those can have significant influence on our performance.

 1. Higher ranking doesn’t guarantee better performance on a given day